 In 2015, the Company entered into the Einstein License Agreement with Einstein for certain patent rights relating to the Company's core technology platform for the engineering of biologics to control T cell activity, precision, immune-modulatory drug product candidates, and two supporting technologies that enable the discovery of costimulatory signaling molecules (ligands) and T cell targeting peptides.
 The Company entered into an amended and restated license agreement on July 31, 2017, as amended on October 2018, which modified certain obligations of the parties under the Einstein License Agreement.
-For the years ended December 31, 2022 and 2021, the Company incurred approximately \$0 and \$619,000, respectively, in fees and to Einstein in relation to this license.
+For the years ended December 31, 2023 and 2022, the Company incurred approximately \$7,000 and \$0, respectively, in fees payable to Einstein in relation to this license.